slatedocs/slate/source/includes/administration/_usage.md

 | granularity<sup>1</sup>                            | [YEARLY, MONTHLY, DAILY, HOURLY].
 Transforms the data into the requested granularity | No transformation is made
 | next_page_token                                    | For requests that specify a granularity, may be used to retrieve the next page of results.

-<sup>1</sup> Note: a granularity query is expensive and may take time.
-When specifying a granularity, traditional paging is not performed.
-Up to 65,536 results may be returned.
-If there are more than 65,536 results only the first 65,536 results will be returned and subsequent records maybe retrieved by specifying the `next_page_token` query param in the request.
-The token will be provided in the response as shown.

 ```js
 {
   "records": [...],